productscience/blue-world-lite/README.md

 To get the info to pass to `psql` look at the database URL you used in your settings.

-Here's the script (you'll need to change the superuser password):

 ```
 #!/bin/bash